• Skip navigation

 Our lab is open Mon-Fri from 8am to 5pm, but is closed on holidays.

-For questions related to analytical methods, sample preparation, and your visit, please contact our lab manager Edward Marshall (edward.w.marshall@fau.de).
+For questions related to analytical methods, sample preparation, and your visit, please contact our lab manager Dr. Edward Marshall (edward.w.marshall@fau.de).

 Address for visitors